nirs/blkhash/README.md

 ## The blkhash library

-The `blkhash` C library implements the block based hash algorithm, using zero detection and multiple threads to speed up the computation.
+The `blkhash` C library implements the block based hash construction, using zero detection and multiple threads to speed up the computation.

 The library provides 2 APIs: